Analyse and respond (20 items)

 • Run regular number talks which involve a bridging 10 strategy.
 Start with very visual prompts (for example, 6 dots on a tens frame and 4 dots outside the tens frame).
 Invite students to work out how many and share their strategy.

-• Use the activities in Addition and subtraction (within 10) to develop understanding, fluency and confidence with numbers to 10.
+• Use the activities in Place Value: reSolve Garden to develop understanding, fluency and confidence with numbers to 10.

 • Use Lesson 1 in this Addition: partitioning sequence.
 Provide students with 10 two-colour counters and use the context of red and green apples to explore different combinations to ten.